 Instructions

 - Dice the onion and tomatoes.
-Wash and peel the potatoes, then use a box grater to shred the potatoes into hashbrowns.
+Wash the potatoes, then use a box grater to shred the potatoes into hash browns.
 Set the hashbrowns in a bowl.

-- Warm the ghee until it's liquid.
-I do this by adding the ghee to a small bowl, then microwaving it for about 5 seconds at a time until melted.
+- Warm the ghee until it's liquified by adding the ghee to a small bowl, then microwaving it for about 10 seconds at a time until melted.

 - Lay the spinach, onions, and tomatoes on top of the crispy hashbrowns.

-- Return to the oven for 30 minutes, or until the eggs are cooked through.
+- Return the baking dish the oven for 30 minutes, or until the eggs are cooked through.
 Keep a close eye on them near the end of cook time.

 - Remove from the oven, slice, and serve!